All Episodes

 That's equally, if not more, important.

-What does not happen, and particularly what does not happen when it is predicted to happen by those people who have a political agenda in the prediction.
+And particularly, what does not happen when it is predicted to happen by those people who have a political agenda in the prediction.

-Remember all the folks who told you it would, because George Bush is president.
+Remember all the folks who told you it would because George Bush is president.

-Uh General Motors did not file for bankruptcy.
+General Motors did not file for bankruptcy.

 9,000 hedge funds couldn't do enough dumb things to bring down the financial system.